ellazeldes/LoTHM/README.md

 ### Text

-you can concatenate text prompts using `|` or specify a path of a text file spereated by `\n` if writing Hebrew in terminal is inconvenient.
+you can concatenate text lines using `|` or specify a path of a text file spereated by `\n` if writing Hebrew in terminal is inconvenient.

 ```text